 How Is Plantar Fasciitis Diagnosed?

-Your doctor can diagnose plantar fasciitis.
+A foot and ankle specialist can diagnose plantar fasciitis.
 If you’re experiencing stinging, burning pain on the bottom of your foot and heel, see your doctor.
 There’s no reason to suffer and if you wait, your quality of life can be negatively affected.
 The plantar fasciitis can even worsen to the point where you can barely walk.

 During an initial exam when plantar fasciitis is suspected, your doctor will do a history and physical exam of the foot to determine when and possibly why the pain started.
 The doctor will try to find out how much swelling and tenderness you’re experiencing.
 Your ankle and foot reflexes will be tested and the alignment and range of motion will be determined.

-What Treatments Exist For Plantar Fasciitis and Does Walking Help?
+What Treatments Exist For Plantar Fasciitis?

 Treatment for plantar fasciitis can take six to nine months after you and your doctor settle on a treatment plan, which could include: